FaceShield: Defending Facial Image against Deepfake Threats: Method

 \subsection{Conditioned Face Attack}

 We now describe our approach to protecting images, specifically by disrupting the effective transfer of information when they are used as conditioning inputs in DMs.
-The core of our approach is to effectively interfere with important information using minimal noise.
-To achieve this, we propose two methods that target both the initial projection phase and the final attention mechanism during the image conditioning process within latent diffusion models.
+The core of our approach is to effectively interfere with key information using minimal noise, while also ensuring that the model does not overfit by accessing only a minimal number of layers to obtain gradients.
+To achieve this, we propose two methods that target both the initial projection phase and the final attention mechanism during the image conditioning process within latent diffusion models~\cite{Rombach_2022_CVPR}.

-\myparagraph{Face projector attack.} In text conditioning models, prompts are transformed into specific embeddings.
-Similarly, when images are used as conditioning inputs, they are first embedded using a pre-trained face projection model $\mathcal{P}$.
-The key idea of our projector attack is to disrupt this embedding process so that the output of $\mathcal{P}$ for the input image contains incorrect information.
-In designing the loss function, we considered that converging to a single target value across diverse image inputs can lead to inconsistent convergence speeds and performance issues.
-Given that our primary goal is to create a method applicable across diverse images, we designed our approach to induce random divergence from the input image $x$ using the $\mathcal{L}_1$ loss function:
+\myparagraph{Face projector attack.} When images are used as conditioning inputs, they are firstly transformed into an embedding vector through a pre-trained model~\cite{radford2021learning}.
+In this method, we access only the topmost layer $\mathcal{P}$ of the model to disrupt the projection process, causing the image to be projected with incorrect information at the initial stage.
+For the attack loss function, we consider that converging to a single target value might not ensure consistent convergence speeds or balanced performance.
+Given that one of our main goals is to design noise applicable to various images, we design our approach to induce random divergence based on the input image, using the $\mathcal{L}_1$ loss function in this process:

 where $\delta$ is the adversarial noise.